 When thinking about consolidating your loans, there are a few primary details to consider.

-- Will the new interest rate be higher than the interest rates you already have on your loans?
+- Will the new interest rate be higher or lower than the interest rates you already have on your loans?

 - Will you be simplifying your repayment by reducing the number of loans and lenders?

 - Are you losing flexibility in repayment to make higher payments towards a higher interest rate loan?

 Timing and Repayment